Msc Malaysia Status 2.0

-MDEC who is the custodian of Msc Malaysia Status has approved changes to BOG 5 (Tax Exemption) as well as appended a new set of Approved Activities, with effect 1 January 2019
+MDEC, being a custodian of Msc Malaysia Status has approved changes to BOG 5 ( Tax Exemption ) as well as appended a new set of Approved Activities in line with the newly refurbished Msc Status 2.0 with effect from 1 January 2019.

-The reason for these drastic changes is because of "Malaysia's Commitment in International Tax Standard" and her undertaking to go inline with the recomendation of the OECD's BEPS Action 5 peer review and monitoring initiative.
+The reason for these drastic changes is because of "Malaysia's Commitment in International Tax Standard (read tax erosion or profit shifting actions)" and her undertaking to be inline with the recomendation of the OECD's BEPS Action 5 (tax erosion) peer review and monitoring initiative.
+It is also because of this that MDEC has seen it timely to morphed into the era of Industry 4.0 whereby it will begin to associate only with advance technologies brought about by Industrial Revolution 4.0 (4IR).

 2. As stated in the aforesaid announcements, the identified tax incentives of Malaysia will need to be reviewed and amended to be consistent with the international standards, which also include the MSC Malaysia Bill of Guarantee (BOG) 5.
 Generally, promoted activities has been categorized as either IP (intellectual property) or Non-IP derived income.

-3. In accordance with the above exercise, the grant of MSC Malaysia Status and its incentives, including extension of income tax exemption period, or adding new MSC Malaysia Qualifying Activities, has been put on hold since 1 July 2018.
+3. In accordance with the above exercise, the grant of MSC Malaysia Status and its incentives, including extension of income tax exemption period, or adding new MSC Malaysia Qualifying Activities, has been put in force since 1 January 2019.

 4. Previously, the tax exemption for MSC Malaysia Status was granted for the income derived from MSC Malaysia Approved Activities.
 Moving forward, the tax exemption will be granted for income derived from either services activities (Services Incentive) and/or intellectual property (IP Incentive).